Spread offense: Air Raid

 One of the extreme versions is the pass-oriented Air Raid typified by Hal Mumme in the late 1990s at the University of Kentucky.
-Coaches that employ this version of the spread are Mike Gundy's Oklahoma State Cowboys, Dana Holgorsen's Houston Cougars, Mark Stoops's Kentucky Wildcats, Sonny Dykes's TCU Horned Frogs, Mike Leach's Mississippi State Bulldogs, Mike Norvell's Florida State Seminoles, Neal Brown's West Virginia Mountaineers, Lincoln Riley's USC Trojans, Dino Babers's Syracuse Orange, and Ryan Day's Ohio State Buckeyes.
+Coaches that employ this version of the spread are Mike Gundy's Oklahoma State Cowboys, Sonny Dykes's TCU Horned Frogs, Mario Cristobal's Miami Hurricanes, Lincoln Riley's USC Trojans, Matt Rhule's Nebraska Cornhuskers, and Ryan Day's Ohio State Buckeyes.
 This version employs multiple spread sets and is heavily reliant on the quarterback and coaches being able to call the appropriate play at the line of scrimmage based on how the defense sets up.
 Current TCU Horned Frogs head coach Sonny Dykes, who coached under Mike Leach at Texas Tech, uses a variant of the Air Raid that makes more use of the running game and tight ends and running backs in the passing game.

 Spread option

 The spread option is a shotgun-based variant of the classic option attack that was prevalent in football well into the 1990s, and often includes option plays adapted from the veer offense and triple option.
-Notable users of this offense include Brent Venables' Oklahoma Sooners, Mario Cristobal's Miami Hurricanes, Chip Kelly’s UCLA Bruins, Scott Frost’s Nebraska Cornhuskers, Gus Malzahn’s UCF Knights, Jim Harbaugh’s Michigan Wolverines and Scott Satterfield's Louisville Cardinals.
+Notable users of this offense include Brent Venables' Oklahoma Sooners, Mike Norvell’s Florida State Seminoles, Rich Rodriguez’s West Virginia Mountaineers, Scott Frost’s UCF Knights, Sherrone Moore’s Michigan Wolverines and Scott Satterfield's Cincinnati Bearcats.

 The spread option is a run-first scheme that requires a quarterback that is comfortable carrying the ball, a mobile offensive line that can effectively pull and trap, and receivers that can hold their blocks.
 Its essence is misdirection.
 Because it operates from the shotgun, its triple option usually consists of a slot receiver, a tailback, and a dual-threat quarterback.

 One of the primary plays in the spread option is the zone read, invented and made popular by Rich Rodriguez.
 The quarterback must be able to read the defensive end and determine whether he is collapsing down the line or playing up-field containment in order to determine the proper play to make with the ball.

 A key component of the spread option is that the running threat posed by the quarterback forces a defensive lineman or linebacker to "freeze" in order to plug the running lane; this has the effect of blocking the target player without needing to put a body on him.